laboon/cs0401/course-info.md

 There is an opportunity for _up to_ two percentage points of extra credit (e.g., if you got a 91 in the class, you can get up to a 93 for the final grade) for using the Knowledge Tree Portal - http://adapt2.sis.pitt.edu/kt/content/Show.
 More details will be announced during the second lecture of class.

+Log In Information: Your username is your pitt username (e.g., wjl23).
+Your password is your 7-digit PeopleSoft number.

 No other extra credit opportunities will be available!

 ## Disability Services Statement